afontainec/chinchay/README.md

 * controllers: Directory that hold all the controllers to control the views
 * models: Directory that hold all the models.
-* .chainfile.js: file for all the configuration for chainsaw.
+* .chainfile.js: file for all the configuration for chinchay.

 Go ahead and create all this files.